Next Step Community Church

 Next Step Community Church is a historic non-denominational evangelical Christian church at 360 Schermerhorn Street and Third Avenue in Brooklyn, New York.
 It was built in 1893–1894 in the Romanesque Revival style and rebuilt after a fire in 1917–1918.
 It has a brownstone base and superstructure faced with subtly textured brick with brownstone trim.
 The building features a large rose window and three corner towers.
+Edward Morris Bowman was the church's first organist and choirmaster.
+He led a large chorus and orchestra at the church from 1894-1906 that gained a national reputation.

 It is a work of architects Weary & Kramer, and it is a work of Dodge & Morrison.

 It was listed on the National Register of Historic Places in 1995 under the name Baptist Temple.
 The historic pipe organ was undergoing a multi-year restoration at the time.
 It was seriously damaged in a three-alarm fire that broke out on July 7, 2010.

 In 2022, it became nondenominational and was renamed Next Step Community Church.